 Friday and Saturday rate: $179.00 + taxes

-Marguerite shuttles will take students from this hotel to the Stanford Oval.
+Marguerite shuttles will take students from these hotels to the drop-off points on campus.
 The specific shuttle times of departures will be made available at a later time.

-Last year's delegate handbook is available to download here along with last year's Delegate Code of Conduct.
-The handbook will be updated in the following month; however, it will be very similar to SMUNC 2015's.
+The delegate handbook is available to download here along with the Delegate Code of Conduct.

 As Stanford’s motto “the winds of freedom blow” illustrates, we believe that the freedom to discuss politics and international relations is crucial to maintaining an open and pluralistic society.
 Therefore, many of our committees will tackle many sensitive issues head on.

 However, SMUNC is dedicated to maintaining a safe and healthy environment for all students.
 If any delegates feel uncomfortable with any issue in committee, they should notify their Chair and/or the Secretariat.
-We will work to resolve the issue and may involve advisors or the Stanford administrator at SAL.
+We will work to resolve the issue and may involve advisors or the Stanford administrator at Student Activities and Leadership (SAL).

 Delegates are required to write position papers in order to be eligible for awards.
 Late position papers will be accepted, however may detract from a delegate’s overall committee score.
 SMUNC prefers delegates to submit a position paper late than none at all.

 Located in Silicon Valley, Stanford believes in the positive power of technology.
-Therefore, laptops will be allowed in GA committees.
+Therefore, laptops will be allowed in GA committees during unmoderated caucuses for the purpose of drafting resolutions.
 However, chairs reserve the right to ban laptops at any time if they feel they are disruptive to committee.
 Due to the pace of crisis committees, laptops will not be allowed to write committee notes or directives.
 However, if delegates wish to conduct further research during committee, they may use their laptops or phones at the discretion of the chair.